Mountain Gorilla (Gorilla beringei beringei)

 According to a recent publication (2018), a little more than 1,000 mountain gorillas remaining on Earth.
 Some of the mountain gorilla population lives in the rainforests of the Virunga mountains in central Africa.
 The other almost half roam the montane jungle floors of Uganda’s Bwindi Impenetrable Forest.

 - The most common race, the western lowland gorilla (G. g. gorilla), is not found in Uganda, but an estimated 40,000 live in the rainforests of west and central Africa.

-- The endangered eastern lowland gorilla (Gorilla beringei graueri) is restricted to patches of forest in eastern DRC, where there are estimated to be 4,000 animals.
-Compared to the other eastern gorilla subspecies, the mountain gorilla, the eastern lowland gorilla has shorter hair and teeth, and longer arms.
+- The endangered eastern lowland gorilla (Gorilla beringei graueri) is restricted to forest patches in the east of DRC, estimated to be 4,000 animals.
+Compared to the other eastern gorilla subspecies, the mountain gorilla has longer fur, teeth, and arms.

-- The most threatened race of gorilla is the mountain gorilla, the only one of the three subspecies found in Uganda.
+- The most threatened race of gorillas is the mountain gorilla, the only one found in Uganda.

 Where do mountain gorillas live?